Washoe County Library History

 |The "State" Building, Washoe County Library 1931 - 1965|

-From its humble beginnings, Washoe County Library System has grown to operate twelve branch locations throughout Washoe County, plus the Mobile Library, the Community Resource Center, and the Internet branch.
+From its humble beginnings, Washoe County Library System has grown to operate twelve branch locations throughout Washoe County, along with the Internet branch.

-Incline Village saw the opening of its first library in 1978, made possible by the donation of land by Boise Cascade.
+Incline Village saw the opening of its first stand-alone public library in 1978, made possible by a donation of land by Boise Cascade.
 The construction was funded by the Washoe County Library Fund and a grant from the Max C. Fleischmann Foundation.

 A grant also allowed the Senior Center Library to open its doors in Reno in 1979.
 The facility was primarily staffed by volunteers, providing book circulation, programs, and homebound delivery.
 The current location on 9th Street became an independent branch in 1991.